Dan-J-D/cmakeauto/README.md

                 x64: 64-bit
         -ei: (Optional) This specifies extra init params to be passed to cmake.
         -eb: (Optional) This specifies extra build params to be passed to cmake.
-        -ar: (Optional) This specifies whether to auto reload the project when source files changed.
+        -w: (Optional) This specifies the directories to be watched and will auto rebuild if a change was found.
         -t: (Only for Template Action) This specifies the template to be used when creating a template project.

 Templates:
         helloworld
+        helloworlddll
 ```

 ### Build with CMake For Release X64: